cpdough18/radonhost/README.md

 Creates a qr code

 `qr <text>`
-## Ascii
+## ASCII
-Converts text to ascii
+Converts text to ASCII

 `ascii <text>`
-## Gif
+## GIF
-Sends a random gif or one with your tag
+Sends a random GIF related to your tag

 `gif `